-- 12) Compliance reviews must be based on the respective sponsor's certification of ALL relevant laws and rules. - 13) Consistent with House Bill 2, the department must conduct a comprehensive review of the list of all applicable laws and rules and update as necessary. - This may include specialized lists for different types of entities.
-For example, not all laws are applicable to eSchools. - The department will provide the list(s), and it should be updated annually. - 14) The department should strengthen data protocols for verification of sponsor evidence of compliance. - Verification should be based on a judgmental (i.e. not predetermined), which includes, but is not limited to, critical items (not pre-identified) selection of laws and rules. - If a certain percentage of the certified items cannot be verified, the sponsor should be scored at the lowest level for this component. - The department may identify certain core compliance items that if not met would result in a sponsor • receiving a reduction in the compliance rating (to be determined in administrative rule).

-15) The scoring structure for the Compliance component shall be updated to reflect the recommendations referenced in #12-14 above.

-- This will require an administrative rule amendment. - Rule amendment should include updated protocols on the number of schools to be reviewed by a • sponsor to allow for random selection of schools. - Seek legislative change to permit sponsors with one school who receive "exemplary" ratings to carryover ratings for extended periods (such as two to three years) and avoid need for repetitive annual reviews.

-16) The department should explore opportunities for additional enhancements and efficiencies such as:

-- Coordination with the state auditor's annual audits. - Third-party (contracted) review and verifications. • - 17) The panel recommends that the department focus on the importance of compliance regarding submission of data to the department from the sponsor and its schools including, but not limited to, enrollment data, which is used for funding purposes.
+13) Compliance reviews must be based on the respective sponsor's certification of ALL relevant laws and rules.

+- 14) Consistent with House Bill 2, the department must conduct a comprehensive review of the list of all applicable laws and rules and update as necessary. - a.
+This may include specialized lists for different types of entities. - 15) The department should strengthen data protocols for verification of sponsor evidence of compliance. - a.
+Verification should be based on a judgmental, which includes, but is not limited to, critical items (not pre-identified) selection of laws and rules. - b.
+If a certain percentage of the certified items cannot be verified, the sponsor should be scored at the lowest level for this component. - c.
+The department may identify certain core compliance items that if not met would result in a sponsor receiving a reduction in the compliance rating (to be determined in administrative rule). - 16) The scoring structure for the Compliance component shall be updated to reflect the recommendations referenced in #13-#15 above. - a.
+This will require an administrative rule amendment. - b.
+Rule amendment should include updated protocols on the number of schools to be reviewed by a sponsor to allow for random selection of schools. - c.
+Seek legislative change to permit sponsors with one school who receive "exemplary" ratings to carryover ratings for extended periods (such as two to three years) and avoid need for repetitive annual reviews. - 17) The department should explore opportunities for additional enhancements and efficiencies such as: - a.
+Coordination with the state auditor's annual audits. - b.
+Third-party (contracted) review and verifications. - 18) The panel recommends that the department focus on the importance of compliance regarding submission of data to the department from the sponsor and its schools, including but not limited to enrollment data, which is used for funding purposes.
 The department should validate and verify data using internal data sources and publicly available data sources from other state agencies.